Irrelon/ForerunnerDB/readme.md

 Persistence in Node.js is currently handled via the NodePersist.js class and is included automatically when you require ForerunnerDB in your project.

-Usage of persistent storage is exactly the same as the in-browser usage as shown above except that you must first tell the persistence plugin where you wish to load and save data files to.
+To use persistence in Node.js you must first tell the persistence plugin where you wish to load and save data files to.
 You can do this via the dataDir() call:

 	var fdb = new ForerunnerDB(),
     	db = fdb.db('test');